 Gregers holds a M.Sc. in Engineering from the Technical University of Denmark, and a B.Sc. in Business Administration from Copenhagen Business School.

-Gregers serves as director of the Board of Trustpilot, Asetek, Napatech, and T-VIPS.
+Gregers serves as director of the Board of Trustpilot, Napatech, and Mojn.
 Gregers also serves as deputy Chairman of the Danish Venture Capital and Private Equity Association, Chairman of the venture segment of DVCA, and is a member of the board of the Business Innovation Fund established by the Danish Government.